Company Culture in Real Estate: The Ultimate Competitive Edge for 2026

 • Document how each value translates into action (e.g., “Responsiveness = reply to all client emails within 24 hours”).

-• Include values on your website, onboarding materials, and in weekly one on ones.
+• Include values on your website, onboarding materials, and in weekly one-on-ones.

 2. Hiring and onboarding that aligns people, not just performance